pragmaxim-com/bitcoin-explorer/README.md

 which allows for much better space efficiency and syncing speed with local node and an SSD.

 > Note that indexing speed in logs is the **average**, the first ~ 100k blocks with just one Tx are indexed at ~ `300 Inputs+outputs+assets / second`.
-> Indexing is optimized for the big blocks where the throughput reaches ~ `3 000 Inputs+outputs+assets / second` if node and indexer each use its own SSD.
+> Indexing is optimized for the big blocks where the throughput reaches ~ `3 000 Inputs+outputs+assets / second` if node and indexer each uses its own SSD.

 Chain tip is "eventually consistent" through fork competition, ie. forks get settled eventually and superseded forks are deleted from DB.